Skip to main content

 Loft Conversions Tip for Streatham Homeowners

 The 1930s houses in Streatham Vale and Streatham Common often have concrete interlocking tile roofs rather than slate.
-When building a dormer or hip-to-gable extension, the new section needs to match the existing tiles — we source matching tiles before starting to avoid a patchwork appearance.
+When building a dormer or hip-to-gable extension, the new section needs to match the existing tiles, so we source matching tiles before starting to avoid a patchwork appearance.
 Some 1930s properties also have trussed roofs that need structural modification before conversion, which we assess during the free roof survey.

-Three patterns cover most of what we build in SW16.
-Rear dormer on an Edwardian terrace is the most common Streatham project.
-The terraces along Streatham Hill, Mitcham Lane, and the streets running off Streatham High Road have cut-roof Edwardian construction with 2.4-2.6 metres of ridge headroom.
-A rear dormer creates a master bedroom with en-suite within the existing roofline.
-Cost is £48,000-£72,000 including structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
-Build time 10-12 weeks.
+Rear dormer on an Edwardian terrace is the most common SW16 project.
+The terraces along Streatham Hill, Mitcham Lane, and the streets running off Streatham High Road have cut-roof Edwardian construction with 2.4 to 2.6 metres of ridge headroom.
+A rear dormer creates a master bedroom with en-suite within the existing roofline, covering structure, staircase, en-suite plumbing, electrics, plastering, and decoration.
+Build time 10 to 12 weeks.
 The 40 cubic metre Class B terraced allowance applies under permitted development.
 Hip-to-gable on a 1930s semi is the second pattern, common around Streatham Common and Streatham Vale.
-The 1930s semis have hipped roofs that suit hip-to-gable — the sloping side roof is replaced with a vertical gable wall, and a rear dormer creates a full-width master bedroom with en-suite.
-Cost is £55,000-£82,000 including new gable brickwork matched to the existing facing brick.
-Build time 12-14 weeks.
-Many 1930s Streatham roofs use concrete interlocking tiles rather than slate, and we source matching tiles for the new dormer cladding to avoid a patchwork appearance.
+The hipped roof is replaced with a vertical gable wall, and a rear dormer creates a full-width master bedroom with en-suite.
+The new gable brickwork is matched to the existing facing brick.
+Build time 12 to 14 weeks.
+Many 1930s Streatham roofs use concrete interlocking tiles rather than slate, so we source matching tiles for the new dormer cladding.
 Semi-detached properties qualify for the 50 cubic metre Class B allowance.
-L-shaped dormer on wider Edwardian terraces is the third pattern, suitable on the streets where the back addition supports a side dormer alongside the rear projection.
-Cost is £55,000-£82,000.
-Build time 12-14 weeks.
-Party wall agreements with both neighbours apply because the side dormer often crosses the party wall.

 Loft Conversions in Streatham: What's Included